Myths about studying abroad

 It’s too dangerous!

 With sensationalized news stories, it is easy to come to the conclusion that the world is simply too dangerous to explore.
 Saying the world is too dangerous is like refusing to swim in the ocean because people drown in water.
-For many, studying abroad is the first step to exiting their comfort zone.
+For many, studying abroad is the first opportunity to truly step outside of their comfort zone.
 It broadens perspectives and may actually help you feel safer in places that are not home.
-The U.S. Department of State publishes travel advisory levels for all locations in the world and the University monitors these levels and if the situation is necessary, it will restrict students, faculty, and staff from traveling to locations with elevated advisories.
+The U.S. Department of State publishes travel advisory levels for all locations in the world and the University monitors these levels.
+If the situation is necessary, it will restrict students, faculty, and staff from traveling to locations with elevated advisories.
 Your safety is the University’s top priority.

 I’m not studying a foreign language, so studying abroad is useless.